ichiche/Azure-PowerShell/README.md

 ```
 ### Subscription Management

 Most of the scripts support to retrieve information or modify configuration from multiple subscriptions.
-There is a simple foreach loop to iterate through the subscriptions from the scripts.
+There is a simple foreach loop to iterate through the subscriptions in the scripts.

 ```PowerShell
 foreach ($Subscription in $Global:Subscriptions) {